bytzcurrency/slate-mn-setup/README.md

 EX. getaccountaddress masternode1

-Save this address in a txt file also, this is the address where you would have to send your 350,000 SLX as collateral for your masternode.
+Save this address in a txt file also, this is the address where you would have to send your 350,000 BYTZ as collateral for your masternode.

 **Step 5**

 Close the debug console.
 Go to "Send" option in the core wallet, paste the address you created in step 4 into the "Pay To:" section.
-In the "Amount" area type 350,000 SLX and click "Send".
+In the "Amount" area type 350,000 BYTZ and click "Send".

 **Step 6**